suren-m/api-rs/README.md

 ### Project Structure

 * app directory
-    * Contains Rust source code with modules and binary. `lib.rs` exports all the other modules acts as a root.
+    * contains Rust source code, including `modules` and `api_server` binary. `lib.rs` is the root module.
     * src/bin/api_server.rs - endpoints
     * also includes the application's Dockerfile
 * postgres-docker
-    * Docker image for postgres along with `init.sql`
+    * docker image for postgres along with `init.sql`
 * _k8s
-    * Kustomization manifests to run the solution on Kubernetes if required. (not fully tested yet)
+    * kustomization manifests to run the solution on Kubernetes if required. (not fully tested yet)

 ```
 api-rs on  main [!]